subscriptions-project/swg-wordpress-plugin/DEVELOPING.md

 ## Setup

 TODO: Expand this...
-- Install a working WordPress 4.7+ with PHP 5.6+
+- Install a working WordPress 4.7+ site with PHP 5.6+
 - Install Composer
 - Install PHP dependencies with `composer`
 - Install Nodejs